ove/ove-apps/packages/ove-app-charts/README.md

 }
 ```

-The `spec` property points to either a URL of, or contains an embedded [Vega-Embed specification](https://vega.github.io/vega/docs/#specification).
+The `url` property points to a URL of a [Vega-Embed specification](https://vega.github.io/vega/docs/#specification).
+Alternatively, the specification be embedded in the state using a `spec` property.

 ## Loading the App